castacks/tartanair_tools/data_type.md

 fov = 90 deg # field of view

 width = 640
-height = 320
+height = 480
 ```

 ### Depth image

 The depth maps are stored as 640x480 16-bit numpy array in NPY format.
 In the Unreal Engine, the environment usually has a sky sphere at a large distance.
 So the infinite distant object such as the sky has a large depth value (e.g. 10000) instead of an infinite number.

+The unit of the depth value is meter.
 The baseline between the left and right cameras are 0.25m.

 * Load the depth image:
 ```